pedro00dk/willow/api/README.md

 To enable user authentication, the `--authentication-enable` flag must be set.
 Then the other authentication options shall be configured with google oauth _clientID_ and _clientSecret_.
-The callback uri must be set in google credentials to `${apiAddress}/api/authentication/callback`.
+The callback uri must be set in google credentials to `${apiUrl}/api/authentication/callback`.

 The authentication is saved as a token in the client cookies.

 ## Database (mongodb)

-To enable database and save usr information locally, the `--database-*` options must be set.
+To enable database and save user information locally, the `--database-*` options must be set.
 The authentication information sent to the client will change if database is enabled or not.
 If database is not enabled, all user information is saved in the client, otherwise, only the key to access it.